antonnazarov/apricot/apricot-application/readme-2.4.txt

 ------------------------------------------
-Apricot DB, Release 2.4, date:?
+Apricot DB, Release 2.4, September 2020
 ------------------------------------------
+Added export of the current diagram into PNG and PDF The Advanced Search functionality

-....................................
+The bugfixing and refactoring ....................................

 This version of "Apricot DB" provides the Reverse Engineering of the following databases: